Frequently Asked Questions

 What does this mean for the client?
 During a hard market, insurance rates rise while the amount of limit insurance carriers provide often decrease.
 In addition, the number of carriers can also decrease, making it more difficult for the client to find coverage options affordable to them.

-In an unbundled property loss control program, risk management and property loss control partners are selected, rather than prescribed.
-While traditional bundled programs work on behalf of the insurer, an independent, third-party risk management program is partnered completely to the client and works independently from insurance carriers.
+In an unbundled property loss control program, risk engineering and property loss control partners are selected, rather than prescribed.
+While traditional bundled programs work on behalf of the insurer, an independent, third-party risk engineering program is partnered completely to the client and works independently from insurance carriers.

 This means that risk assessments are conducted by third-party consultants, who create customized inspection programs and assessments for the needs of your business.
 Based on the assessments, recommendations for risk improvements are sent directly to the client, not the insurance carrier.
 Thus, the client owns the information and can choose what to share (or not share) with the insurance program.